-As time and staffing permits, clients are sent letters informing them how they can restore their benefits and/or eligibility reviews are conducted for those who remain sanctioned beyond the durational period.
-During the Temporary Assistance Recertification interview, it is discussed with the recipient how to get into compliance.
+At this time, the agency is not attempting to engage sanctioned participants during different times in the sanction period.
+However, during the Temporary Assistance Recertification interview, it is discussed with the recipient how to get into compliance.
 If interested, the recipient is directed to the Employment Unit.